Which Winter are you? Differentiating the three Winter color seasons

 Part of the reason why it’s so tricky to distinguish between True and Bright Winter is because they are quite similar, and because True Winters do look harmonious in bright colors—it’s just that Bright Winters look harmonious in even brighter colors.

-In my view, to determine a person’s color season, it really helps to compare their skin tone directly to people who have similar seasons.
+In my view, to determine a person’s color season, virtual draping is the most important step, but it can also help to compare their skin tone directly to people who have similar seasons.

-Doing this enables us see that it doesn’t make sense that Alexis and Krysten would be Bright while Jennifer would be True, because Jennifer is markedly warmer than they are.
+Doing this enables us see that it seems at least questionable that Alexis and Krysten would be Bright while Jennifer would be True, because Jennifer appears markedly warmer than they are.

 Here’s some celebrities whose skin has a different kind of warm influence: